-Dr. Jaegers offers private and group lessons, masterclasses, and clarinet sectionals.
-She also offers lessons in music theory and saxophone.
+Dr. Jaegers offers private and group lessons, masterclasses, clarinet/woodwind sectionals, and chamber music coaching/workshops.
+She also offers lessons in music theory and beginner saxophone and piano.
 A private lesson teacher since 2013, her students have consistently received the highest ratings at Solo and Ensemble festivals.
 Many have gone on to play in college bands and pursue a career in music.

 Contact Dr. Jaegers using the link below for more information!

 Private lesson teacher since 2013

 Notes Music Academy:

 OSU Clarinet Academy:

 The Ohio State University (Graduate Teaching Associate):

 Iowa State University: